Find the Best Online High Schools

 - State accreditation: Some online high schools are public schools and are accredited by the states in which they operate, just like their brick and mortar counterparts.

 2. What is the online high school’s curriculum offerings?

 Many families choose online high school due to the need for alternative education.
 Whether you need to learn a skilled trade or want to finish out the rest of your remedial studies, online high schools can offer curriculums tailored to the needs and goals of each student.

 - Honors/AP classes: Gifted students, especially those in underserved areas, can benefit from a full range of Honors and AP classes offered by online high schools.

-- Technical training classes: Students who would like more preparation in specific areas, beyond a general high school curriculum, may find appropriate classes for credit at online high schools.
+- Vocational Technical training classes: Students who would like more preparation in specific areas, beyond a general high school curriculum, may find appropriate classes for credit at online high schools.

-Alternate ways to earn credit
+3. Look for alternate ways to earn credit

 - Earn college credit: Some online high schools offer students the ability to earn college credit while still in high school.
 These credits can be used towards a high school diploma as well as a college degree.

 4. Ask about all payment options

 Payment options can be a big factor for future students, especially if the student also happens to be the breadwinner splitting time between work and school.
 However, many online high schools offer different types of payment options from flexible payments to sliding payment scales to public opportunities that may even make your experience free.
 Don’t be afraid to speak with the financial aid and billing departments about payment questions, as well as these options.